elaquiambao/GBC-DesignPatterns-Oracle/README.md

 - writes to smart contract using setStock call
 - reads back and display results from smart contract using getStockPrice, getStockVolume

-Result:
-Working!
+Status: Completed and working app

-## Student Information
+### Student Information

-Name: Elanie Quiambao
+Name: | Elanie Quiambao
-StudentId: 101339344
+StudentId: | 101339344